Code-At-Uni/Data-Science/README.md

-# Syllabus for Code at Uni's Data Science Course
+# Syllabus for University of Birmingham & Code at Uni's Data Science Course

 This course is run in Google Colab (http://colab.research.google.com) - it gives you a free Python 3 run time environment.